-- A. Protect human life and health; - B. Minimize expenditure of public money for costly flood control projects; - C. Minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public; - D. Minimize prolonged business interruptions; - E. Minimize damage to public facilities and utilities such as water and gas mains; electric, telephone and sewer lines; and streets and bridges located in flood hazard areas; - F. Help maintain a stable tax base by providing for the sound use and development of flood hazard areas so as to minimize blight areas caused by flooding; - G. Notify potential buyers that the property is in a Special Flood Hazard Area; - H. Notify those who occupy flood hazard areas that they assume responsibility for their actions; and - I. Participate in and maintain eligibility for flood insurance and disaster relief.
+- A. Protect human life and health; - B. Minimize expenditure of public money for costly flood control projects; - C. Minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public; - D. Minimize prolonged business interruptions; - E. Minimize damage to public facilities and utilities such as water and gas mains; electric, telephone and sewer lines; and streets and bridges located in flood hazard areas; - F. Help maintain a stable tax base by providing for the sound use and development of flood hazard areas so as to minimize blight areas caused by flooding; - G. Notify potential buyers that the property is in a Special Flood Hazard Area; - H. Verify that development has achieved no net loss of key floodplain functions; - HI.
+Notify those who occupy flood hazard areas that they assume responsibility for their actions; and - 41.
+Participate in and maintain eligibility for flood insurance and disaster relief.